hankhaha/nlp-reference/README.md

 # nlp-reference
-This repo serves as the knowledge repository that contains articles and paper published in NLP community.
+This repository serves as the knowledge sharing repository that contains articles and paper published in NLP community.

 ## Sentence Embeddings